Alphonse Picou: Career

 Picou is perhaps best known for originating the clarinet part on the standard "High Society".
 Some have mistakenly stated that he wrote the number, which was a 1901 marching band composition by Porter Steele.
 Picou rearranged it giving it a gentle swing and paraphrased the piccolo part to create his famous clarinet solo.
 This became a local standard part, and no younger New Orleans clarinetist was considered proficient until he could play a duplication of Picou's part.
 Unusually in a music that values improvisation, it became a set piece.
 Commonly, later clarinetists would solo once through reproducing or sticking close to Picou's solo, and then do their own improvisations on a second solo.

+He often played on an unusual Albert Penzel-Mueler alto clarinet with the horn bent upwards instead of straight ahead.
+It can be seen on several photos of Picou and is displayed at the Historic New Orleans Collection.

-Alphonse Picou at least once followed fellow musicians up north to Chicago about 1917-1918 (and possibly briefly to New York City in the early 1920s), but said he did not like life up North.
+Alphonse Picou at least once followed fellow musicians up north to Chicago about 1917–1918 (and possibly briefly to New York City in the early 1920s), but said he did not like life up North.
 He spent most of his career in his home city.

 "King" Joe Oliver commissioned Picou to write new tunes for his band.
 Picou's compositions include "Alligator Hop", and "Olympia Rag".

 During the Great Depression, Picou returned to metal smithing.
 In the 1940s, he was able to return to playing professionally regularly, made his first recordings, and opened a bar in a building he owned on Claiborne Avenue.
 For years into the 1950s, he was a regular on Bourbon Street in the French Quarter with Papa Celestin's Band (with whom he also did radio broadcasts) and leading his own group.

-Picou's funeral procession in 1961, was one of the largest the city had seen, with several brass bands and many additional musicians playing to give Alphonse Picou a send off.
-Many commentators said it marked the end of an era; his death was that of the last prominent musician who had worked from the very birth of jazz music.
+Picou's funeral procession in 1961, was one of the largest the city had seen, with several brass bands and many additional musicians playing Picou a sendoff.
+Though Picou was a Catholic, the service was conducted by a Baptist minister.